raythurman2386/Notes/SOLID.md

 ## The Open/Closed Principle

+- Objects are open for extension but closed for modification
+- Open says you can add fields (behaviors) by inheriting from the class
+- Closed says the other entities can rely on the object's structure through implementation of a standard interface

 The open/closed principle states that a piece of software is open for extension, but closed for modification

 This means that we should be able to add more functionality without changing existing code.

 For example:

 ```
 class Rectangle {
   constructor(length, width) {